Jun-depo/Hypothyroid-Prediction/README.md

 ![thyroid hormones](https://user-images.githubusercontent.com/35440469/42401663-bd7c9cce-8144-11e8-8a03-0a0d4e3df302.png)

 There are 4 class samples in the data set as 'negative'(class 0), 'primary hypothyroid'(class 1), 'compensated hypothyroid' (class 2) and 'secondary hypothyroid' (class 3).
 There are only two instances of class 3.
-The porject was mainly focus on class
-0, class 1 and 2 classification.
+The porject was mainly focus on class 0, class 1 and 2 classification.

 The data was cleaned and scaled as in the "hypothyroid_data_processing.ipynb" file.

-## The neural Network model
+## The neural network model

 The neural Network classifier (sklearn.neural_network.MLPClassifier) was initially trained on the splited training data set.
 The result was decent.
 Try to improved the model, I tried random forest, logistic regression and Naive Bayes.
 That didn't seem to improve the result too much.
 The data is highly unbalanced with 7.9% total class 1, 2 and 3 instances (220).
-The model seems to fit more towards class 0 negativeon-disease instances (92.1%).
-I recontructed more balanced data under the similar situation for a different project (###link), trained the model with balanced data, that significantly improved the model performance.
+The model seems to fit more towards class 0 disease-negative instances (92.1%).
+I recontructed more balanced data under the similar situation for a different project (###link), trained the model with the more balanced data, that significantly improved the model performance.

-I separated samples of each classes.
-I combined randomly selected 436 class 0 instances, and all class 1 and 2 instances (218) at 2: 1 ratio.
+I separated samples of each classes from the data.
+I recombined randomly selected 436 class 0 instances, and all class 1 and 2 instances (218) at 2: 1 ratio.
 The data set is much more balanced, sightly bias toward class 0 to reflect the bias in the original data set.
-There are only 2 instances of class 3 , not further analysed in the project.
+There are only 2 instances of class 3, not further analysed in the project.
 ¶
 Since overall average f1-score (calculated from precision and recall) is largely driven by large number instances of class 0.
-Therefore, it is not a good parameter for measuring model's performance in term of predicting diseases.
-I could not really make conclusion on class 3 samples as there are only 2 instances for the class.
+Therefore, it is not a good for measuring model's performance in term of predicting diseases.
 I calculated weighted average f1-scores of class 1 and 2.   ¶